 The economics of this transaction, alone, do not support it.
 EBS must leverage this opportunity to develop profitable bandwidth intermediation transactions.

-crosoft has recently signed an agreement with Qwest to transfer its DSL customers over to MSNIA (200,000 DSL subscribers).
-These customers may eventually be added to this service.

-Microsoft may add dial-up aggregation and cable in the future to this Agreement.
-By proving its technical capabilities, EBS will be able to attract more business from Microsoft .
+Microsoft has recently signed an agreement with Qwest to transfer its DSL customers over to MSNIA (200,000 DSL subscribers) and these customers may eventually be added to this service.
+In the future, Microsoft may add dial-up aggregation and cable modem service to this Agreement.
+By proving its technical capabilities, EBS should be able to attract more business from Microsoft and others in the market.

-EXIT STRATEGY

-The agreement will expire five years after the Trial Period is completed.
-There is a provision for two extensions of one year each if both sides agree.

 RISK MATRIX